Professor of Psychology

 Barbara Hofer is a Professor of Psychology at Middlebury College, and is an educational, developmental, and cultural psychologist.
 She received her Ph.D. from the University of Michigan from the Combined Program in Education and Psychology, with a certificate in Culture and Cognition; an Ed.M. in Human Development from the Harvard Graduate School of Education; and a B.A. in American Studies from the University of South Florida.

-Her research interests focus on learning and development, particularly in adolescence and the college years.
-Current work includes: 1) the development of personal epistemology (beliefs about knowledge and knowing) in adolescence, and how this interacts with learning strategies, motivation, cognition, and academic performance (funded by the National Science Foundation); and 2) the development of self-regulation and autonomy during the college years and how this is related to frequent contact with parents through cell phones and email.
-She has also worked on cross-national studies of achievement, and research on the interrelationship of mind and culture, and spent two recent sabbaticals as a faculty fellow at Doshisha University in Kyoto, Japan, and is currently a visiting faculty fellow at the Danish Institute for Study Abroad in Copenhagen.
-Her research is done in collaboration with undergraduates, who have been highly involved in presenting results at conferences and co-authoring papers.
+Her research interests focus on learning and psychosocial development, particularly in adolescence and the college years.
+Current work includes: 1) the development of personal epistemology (beliefs about knowledge and knowing), and how this interacts with learning strategies, motivation, cognition, and academic performance (research funded by the National Science Foundation); and 2) the development of self-regulation and autonomy during the college years. and how this is related to frequent contact with parents through emerging technology.
+She has also worked on cross-national studies of achievement, and research on the interrelationship of mind and culture, and spent two sabbaticals as a faculty fellow at Doshisha University in Kyoto, Japan, and the most recent one as a visiting faculty fellow at the Danish Institute for Study Abroad in Copenhagen.
+Her research is done in collaboration with undergraduates, who have also been involved in presenting results at conferences and co-authoring papers.

-Professor Hofer is a Fellow of the American Psychological Association and she is on the editorial board of Educational Psychologist, Learning and Instruction, and the Journal of Metacognition and Learning, and also reviews for over two dozen other journals.
+Professor Hofer is a Fellow of the American Psychological Association and on the editorial board of Educational Psychologist, Learning and Instruction, and the Journal of Metacognition and Learning.
+She is the editor, with Paul Pintrich, of Personal Epistemology: The Psychology of Beliefs about Knowledge and Knowing, and the author, with Abigail Sullivan Moore, of the iConnected Parent: Staying Close to Your Kids in College (and Beyond) While Letting Them Grow Up.

 Courses offered in the past four years.